 The period of 1870-1900 saw fashion slim down from the bell skirts of the mid 19th century and the bustle become the new fashion statement.
 If anything fashion had become more complex, with numerous drapes and beads being used to finish off garments.
 Fans began to be made as part of an ensemble, often a piece of fabric that a gown was being made of would be put aside, so that a matching fan could be made to complete the outfit.

+One significant change during the 19th century was the huge number of patents filed for fans of varying degrees of elaborateness.
+These patent filings were a historical reality created as a direct consequence of both local competition and also of trade with China.
 This was also a period of numerous international exhibitions.
 The Crystal Palace exhibition was first held in 1851 and many fans, both exhibition fans, and advertising/souvenirs fans survive from both this and subsequent exhibitions held throughout Europe and America.
 In 1851 machine embroidery was first shown at the great exhibition.
 The quality of machine embroidery was soon able to compete with hand embroidery and by the 1870’s was a feature on many dresses and fans.

 The huge mutton bone sleeves of the 1890’s were echoed with massive fans.
 When open some spanned up to 30 inches (76 cms).
 When held up today it becomes debateable as to how they were used.
 Their size makes wielding them an art form.
 However, that same size made them popular in the theatre where they supported the Japanese craze in fan dances.
 Postcards can still be found today depicting actresses of the period dressed in a kimono holding a huge Japanese fan in their hands.